 Insecticides and miticides used in Florida citrus grouped by mode of action.

-Fungicides used in Florida citrus grouped by mode of action.
+Fungicides and antibiotics used in Florida citrus grouped by mode of action.

 Herbicides used in Florida citrus grouped by mode of action.